rcekan/gworld/README.md

 The whole idea is that the `act` method mutates the environment.
 That is likely where the meat and bones of your creature behaviors will go.

-Ultimately, it would be interesting to have multiple species evolving, perhaps with different fit functions.
-In this case, maybe it would be a matter of renaming "World" to "Species", and then you would create multiple species that all reference the same environment, such that they can interact.
+Ultimately, it might be interesting to have multiple species evolving, perhaps with different fit functions.
+More on this in [docs/multiple-species.txt](./docs/multiple-species.txt).

 So much to do.
 So little time.
 I'll continue using it for personal projects and add to it as needed.